Nisarahmed-Hidayeti/Daily-Journal/README.md

 and ive published some of my old website projects

 ### 2026/02/9
-today l studied SAT and decided to start youtube
+today i studied SAT and decided to start youtube

 ## The Point of This Repo